-There are numerous local volunteer monitoring programs actively working throughout the Lower Wabash watershed.
+There are numerous local volunteer monitoring programs actively working throughout the Middle Wabash - Busseron watershed.
 Almost all of these volunteer monitoring programs are conducted through schools and county Soil and Water Conservation Districts.
 The individual volunteer monitoring programs in the watershed receive support and guidance from Indiana WaterWatchers, IDNR's Hoosier Riverwatch, and various other groups.
 The main focus of the various watershed volunteer monitoring programs is education.

-The following three volunteer monitoring programs are involved in conservation and/or education activities in the Lower Wabash watershed:
+The following volunteer monitoring program is involved in conservation and education activities in the Middle Wabash-Busseron watershed: